The Best Airline Credit Cards in Canada for 2023

-Determining the best airline credit card in Canada is a bit subjective since it really depends on which airline you fly the most.
-Canada only has two major airlines so most people favour a travel credit card that earns you Aeroplan points or WestJet Rewards.
-That said, there are a few additional credit cards in Canada that earn you airline loyalty points with other carriers.
+Determining the best airline credit card in Canada is subjective since it depends on which airline you fly the most.
+Canada only has two major airlines, so most people favour a travel credit card that earns Aeroplan points or WestJet Rewards.
+That said, some cards are partnered with other airlines and allow you to transfer your points to airline partners.

 The best airline credit cards in Canada